Česká Třebová: Sights

-The historic centre is located around the Staré Square.
-The landmark of the square is the town hall, probably built in 1547.
+The historic centre is located around the square Staré náměstí.
+The main landmark of the square is the town hall, probably built in 1547.
 In the middle of the square is the Marian column from 1706.
 The Church of Saint James the Great was built in the Neoclassical style in 1794–1801.
-There are several valuable late Baroque statues from 1712 to 1719 around the church.
+There are several valuable late Baroque statues around the church, created between 1712 and 1719.
 The deanery next to the church was built in 1783–1786.
 The church is connected to the square by two parallel streets, Klácelova and Hýblova.
-In Klácelova street is the Neoclassical house No. 11 from 1804 that houses the town museum and the tourist information centre.
+In Klácelova street is the Neoclassical house No. 11 from 1804, which houses the town museum and the tourist information centre.

 The Chapel of Saint Catherine was built in the early 13th century and is older than the town.
 The originally Romanesque rotunda was mixed with other styles during several reconstructions.

 Kozlov is known for the cottage which Max Švabinský often visited and painted here.
 Today there is an exposition of the town museum.
 In Kozlov there is also the wooden Chapel of the Virgin mary from 1753.
 Above Kozlov on the Kozlovský hill with an altitude of 601 m is a 55 m-high observation tower.